Siddhanth18x/Metro-Booking-System-using-Spring-Boot-and-Angular./README.md

 # MetroFrontend

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12.
+Description:

+The Metro Booking System is a full-stack web application designed to streamline metro travel reservations.
+Built using Spring Boot (Java) on the backend and Angular on the frontend, the application supports a smooth and secure user experience with features such as JWT authentication, integrated API testing via Postman, and comprehensive logging mechanisms.

+Key Features:

+🔐 JWT Authentication: Implements secure login and role-based access control (e.g., admin, user) using JSON Web Tokens.

+📬 Postman-Ready RESTful APIs: All backend endpoints are well-structured and documented for testing with Postman, covering booking, schedules, user management, and more.

+🌐 Angular Frontend: A dynamic and responsive user interface allowing users to search routes, book tickets, and manage bookings.

+📄 Logging and Monitoring: Backend logs are managed using SLF4J/Logback for tracking application behavior and debugging purposes.

+🗂️ Modular Design: Clean separation of concerns across backend layers (Controller, Service, Repository) and Angular modules.

+📦 Spring Boot Backend: Handles business logic, database operations (likely via Spring Data JPA), and exposes secure REST APIs.

+Tech Stack:

+Backend: Spring Boot, Spring Security, Spring Data JPA, JWT, Maven

+Frontend: Angular, TypeScript, Bootstrap/Material UI

+Database: MySQL

+Tools: Postman.

+Use Cases:

+User registration and login

+Viewing available metro routes and timings

+Booking and managing tickets
 ## Development server

 To start a local development server, run: